-Keith Unger, Cattleman of the Year, reported that the committee followed several issues locally and nationally.
+Keith Unger reported that the committee followed several issues locally and nationally.
 Locally attention was paid to USFWS designating critical habitats.
-The multi island petition which is proposing to list 49 species statewide. designated as endangered and was finalized 2 weeks ago.
+The multi island petition which is proposing to list 49 species statewide, designated as endangered and was finalized 2 weeks ago.
 The next step will be to designate critical habitat and USFWS indicated there is no funding currently to begin the process at this time.
 If and when USFWS comes back to this, it will be very intense so we will continue to hope they remain unfocused and unfunded in Hawaii.
-The 'l'iwi?
-Petition USFWS proposing to designate that are threatened species; however, this is also unfunded and USFWS has no plans to proceed.
+The 'l'iwi Petition USFWS proposing to designate that are threatened species; however, this is also unfunded and USFWS has no plans to proceed.
 If you couple all the species together it could be very critical habitat process.

 HCC & HCA following the County of Hawaii looking at real property tax in particular the agricultural dedication portion of real property tax.
 We need to pay attention to this because if one county changes something others often follow suit.
 Nothing came of it this time because of competing ordinances from outgoing people and fortunately nothing passed.
-Tim Richards will be an incoming Council person reportedly chairing the Agriculture Committee and I spoke to him about the future whether it will be a hot topic.
-He made it sound like it will be a discussion but not focused on specifically the Agriculture aspect but more broad sweep of taxes in general.
+Tim Richards will be an incoming Council person reportedly chairing the Agriculture Committee and hopes it will be a discussion on more broad sweep of all taxes.
 HCC needs voice in process so we participated the last few months testifying and participating in workshops.
-Brochures are available on rapid Ohia death.
-He emphasized the devastating ecological disaster here on the Big Island e.g. over 34,000 acres are effected; hundreds of thousands of Ohia trees are dving.
-Science is trying to get ahead of this thing but in the meantime there is guarantine interisland.
+Brochures are available on rapid Ohia death, with over 34,000 acres are effected; hundreds of thousands of Ohia trees are dying.
+Science is trying to get ahead of this thing but in the meantime there is quarantine interisland.
 We are all asked to help if working in these areas.
 Please clean your boots, tools, vehicles, tools etc. in order to slow this ohio rapid death.
 The IRS proposal which came out of nowhere, is supposedly saying there will be no more family discounts on estate taxes.
 Right now a family owned ranch estate is appraised based on the family entity, which allows a 30 to 40% discount allowed on appraised value.
-This could be very devastating for families.
-The NCBA & HCC wrote letters to IRS and will continue to monitor this situation.
+NCBA & HCC wrote letters to IRS and will continue to monitor this situation.
 Endangered Species Act: Great news the Act will be reviewed at congressional level.
 There has been discussion ongoing for 20 years; very frustrating for landowners.
 HCC would like to effect positive changes to the Endangered Species Act.